The Predominant Fault: The Hidden Root of Many Struggles

 Reflection

 What pattern most consistently pulls your heart away from trusting God?
+Could this be the root of other struggles?

 “Lord, show me the one thing that most keeps me from loving You fully.”